Broken Flesh

-Broken Flesh was a Christian death metal band, formed in Oklahoma City, Oklahoma, in 2004.
+Broken Flesh is a Christian death metal band, formed in Oklahoma City, Oklahoma, in 2004.
 The band released three studio albums, Forever In Flames in 2009, Warbound in 2013, and Broken Flesh in 2015.
 They released one extended play, Stripped, Stabbed, and Crucified, in 2012.

 History

 The band formed in 2004, with their members being lead vocalist, Jacob Mathes, lead guitarist and background vocalist, Kevin Tubby, rhythm guitarist Dakota Whiteside, bassist and background vocalist, Joshua Mathes, and drummer, Brandon Lopez.

 Their first studio album, Forever in Flames, was released in 2009, by Sullen Records.
 The extended play, Stripped, Stabbed, and Crucified, was independently released in 2012.
 Their subsequent studio album, Warbound, was released in 2013, from Luxor Records.
 They released, Broken Flesh, on September 4, 2015, with Luxor Records.
 On March 30, 2016, vocalist Jacob Mathes announced his leaving of the band.

 Both Mathes and his brother Josh, played their last show at Serpent Stomp Festival with bands such as Living Sacrifice, Death Therapy, Every Knee Shall Bow, Grave Robber, Becoming Saints and White Collar Sideshow on April 23, 2016.

 After the departure of the Mathes brothers, the band began searching for a replacement bassist.
 They found Kyle Fitzgerald and he became an official member on May 18, 2016.
 Fitzgerald would depart on February 25, 2017, and be replaced by Bryan Nikkel, formerly of Obliteration and Death List, on April 6, 2017.
 The band released a single off of their upcoming album, titled "Bloodlust" on June 23, 2017.
 A week later, June 30, they released "Wretched", the second single.